devicefuture/DigiCron/README.md

 ./build.sh --install-dev
 ```

-To build the firmware and upload it to the target device, run:
+To build the firmware and upload it to the target device over USB, run:

 ```bash
 ./build.sh --upload